Khan v. Ramsingh: Motion to Change Parenting Terms

 In addition to illuminating the importance of participation from both parties in custodial matters, this case upholds a precedent that allows the voices of both parents to be heard in child custody battles.
 If you are having trouble maintaining custody of your child, or struggling to be heard properly by a court of law, our child custody lawyers at Feldstein Family Law Group P.C. may be able to help.

-Make sure your custody rights are protected today by calling (905) 581-7222 or requesting a free consultation online.
+Make sure your custody rights are protected today by calling (905) 581-7222 or requesting a free in-office consultation online.